unwabuisi/carNerd/README.md

 - NodeJS and Express Web Server
 - [BCrypt](https://www.npmjs.com/package/bcrypt-nodejs) (for hashing and salting user passwords during signup)
-- [PassportJS](http://www.passportjs.org/) (for authenticating users who log in)
+- [PassportJS](http://www.passportjs.org/) (for authenticating users who log in) I also designed and implemented all the API endpoints for login and tracking car purchases.

 You can view a live version [here](https://floating-ridge-71764.herokuapp.com/)